Hamza Shahbaz: Chief Ministership

-During the governance of his father, Shehbaz Sharif, Hamza’s Chief Ministerial tenure was initiated on 30 April 2022.
-This occurred subsequent to Hamza’s nomination for the position of Chief Minister of Punjab by opposition parties, following the resignation of Usman Buzdar.
-On the same day, he was sworn in as the 19th Chief Minister of Punjab, a position that was later deemed legally invalid.
+During the governance of his father Shehbaz Sharif, Hamza's Chief Ministerial tenure was initiated on 30 April 2022.
+This occurred subsequent to Hamza's nomination for the position of Chief Minister of Punjab by opposition parties, following the resignation of Usman Buzdar.
+On the same day, he was sworn in as the 19th Chief Minister of Punjab, a position later deemed legally invalid.
 Hamza held the majority with 11 seats in the ruling alliance, which was composed of three political parties and four independent candidates.

 Following the challenge of his election, the Supreme Court appointed Hamza as the trustee and ordered a re-election for the position of chief minister.
 This development added a new dimension to the political landscape of the Provincial Assembly of the Punjab.
 In a significant development, Hamza retained the post of the chief minister against Elahi through a three-vote victory.
 This happened after 10 votes of the PML-Q members were rejected by the deputy speaker under Article 63 (A).
-However, according to the directives of the Supreme Court of Pakistan, Hamza’s tenure as chief minister was deemed non-existent, rendering his election and all orders issued during his tenure invalid.
+However, according to the directives of the Supreme Court of Pakistan, Hamza's tenure as chief minister was deemed non-existent, rendering his election and all orders issued during his tenure invalid.
 Following these events, Elahi was officially declared as the 19th Chief Minister of Punjab.
 This was due to him securing the majority of votes in the assembly and the subsequent ruling of the Supreme Court.

 Personal life

-It has been suggested that Hamza has been married three times.
-One of these alleged marriages was to Ayesha Ahad Malik in 2010, a claim which Hamza has refuted.
+It has been suggested Hamza has been married three times.
+One of these alleged marriages was to Ayesha Abdul Ahad Malik in 2010, a claim Hamza has refuted.
 In 2012, he tied the knot with Rabia Hamza.
 When he submitted his nomination papers in 2018, he included the details of his two wives, Mehrunissah Hamza and Rabia Hamza.

 Wealth and assets

-A report highlighted a significant increase in Hamza’s assets, from a declared value of Rs 583,191 in 2008 to Rs 211,080,295 in 2011.
-In 2014, it was reported by Dawn that Hamza’s net assets, amounting to Rs 250.46 million, surpassed those of his father, Shehbaz Sharif.
+A report highlighted a significant increase in Hamza's assets, from a declared value of Rs 583,191 in 2008 to Rs 211,080,295 in 2011.
+In 2014, Dawn reported Hamza's net assets, amounting to Rs 250.46 million, surpassed those of his father Shehbaz Sharif.

 Based on the asset details provided, Hamza is the proprietor of 11 non-agricultural land lots and properties in Lahore, collectively valued at over Rs 136 million.
 Additionally, he possesses 150 kanals of agricultural land, with an estimated worth of Rs 30 million.
 His investment portfolio includes shares in 21 companies, encompassing sectors such as sugar and textiles, with a cumulative value nearing Rs 133 million.
 His liquid assets, comprising bank balance and prize bonds, amount to approximately Rs 4.4 million.
-By 2018, the declared worth of Hamza’s assets had further increased to Rs 411 million.
+By 2018, the declared worth of Hamza's assets had further increased to Rs 411 million.